vwillcox/jellyfin-plugin-media-analyzer/README.md

 - ATTENTION: The jellyfin-server needs a working [jellyfin-ffmpeg 5 or 6](https://github.com/jellyfin/jellyfin-ffmpeg/releases).
 If missing you need to download and provide a path to it through webconfig.
   - Now you can add your media libraries.
   - Reason: The duration of a media file is added during first scan and is unknown without ffmpeg!
   - HotFix: Remove media libraries.
 Add ffmpeg.
 Add media libraries again.
-Run Plugin tasks again.

 ## Introduction requirements